tempodb/tempodb-node-js/README.markdown

     var series2 = tempodb.create_series(null, cb);

-## TempoDBClient#get_series(*options*)
+## TempoDBClient#get_series(*options*, *callback*)
 Gets a list of series objects, optionally filtered by the provided parameters.
 Series can be filtered by id, key, tag and attribute.

 ### Parameters

 * options is an object containing any of the following
-    * ids - an array of ids to include (array of strings)
+    * id - an array of ids to include (array of strings)
+        * can also pass single string if only one id
-    * keys - an array of keys to include (array of strings)
+    * key - an array of keys to include (array of strings)
+        * can also pass single string if only one key
-    * tags - an array of tags to filter on.
+    * tag - an array of tags to filter on.
 These tags are and'd together (array of strings)
-    * attributes - an object of key/value pairs to filter on.
+    * attr - an object of attribute key/value pairs to filter on.
 These attributes are and'd together. (object)

 ### Returns
 An array of series objects